A. F. Tredgold: Life

-From 1905 he had served as an officer in the Territorial Army so at the outbreak of the First World War he was immediately required to serve.
-He served with the 2nd Queen's Regiment in Gallipoli, Egypt and Sinai.
-The authorities rejected his offer to serve in the RAMC advising on mental health as the usefulness of this was yet to be recognised.
+From 1905 he had served as an officer in the Territorial Force so at the outbreak of the First World War he was immediately required to serve.
+He served with the 2nd Battalion, Queen's Royal Regiment (West Surrey) in Gallipoli, Egypt and Sinai.
+The authorities rejected his offer to serve in the Royal Army Medical Corps advising on mental health as the usefulness of this was yet to be recognised.
 He was invalided out of active service in 1916 due to dysentery.

 He received his doctorate (MD) in 1919.
 He remained linked to the Territorial Army for most of his life.

 He became neurologist to the Royal Surrey County Hospital.
 He lectured at the Bethlem Hospital (the legendary Bedlam) and Maudsley Hospital.
 He served on the Brock Committee on forced sterilisation, but advocated voluntary sterilisation.

 In 1947, he developed glaucoma and lost his sight in one eye.

 He died at home, "St Martins" on Clandon Road in Guildford on 17 September 1952.